Experiment on False Memory: The Deese-Roediger-McDermott (DRM) Paradigm

 Hypothesis

-It was hypothesized that the DRM lists would cause a false memory effect, which would be observed during recall and recognition tests.
-The emotionally distracting word was also predicted to boost recall and recognition of the accurate provided words while decreasing memory and credit of the lure words.
+It was predicted that during recall and recognition tests, the DRM lists would result in a false memory effect.
+Additionally, it was projected that the emotionally disturbing term will increase identification and recall of the accurately delivered words while diminishing memory and credit of the lure words.
 The experiment will be conducted to determine whether it is true or false by researching this hypothesis.
 The following sections prove the hypothesis and constitute the rest of the research.

 Design